 Pass Merit Distinction LO1 Review which emerging technologies are necessary and appropriate when designing software applications for the future P1 Review various forms of emerging technologies, focusing on their relevance to software development and computing.
 P2 Explore the benefits and risks of emerging technologies.
 M1 Assess formats, characteristics and trends of emerging technologies.
 M2 Justify the ability of emerging technologies to disrupt the status quo in industries, markets, user adoption and established practices.
 D1 Evaluate emerging technologies and justify their use when designing software applications for the future.
 LO2 Research an emerging to a given end-user group echnology and its impact on P3 Research a specific industry and end-user group that will be the most influenced by a selected emerging technology.
 M3 Examine the features, of the selected emerging technology.
 D2 Evaluate the solution developed including its impact on a given end user group and their current systems and working practices.
 LO3 Develop multiple iterati technology solution based o P4 Develop a solution using an emerging technology for a given end- user group M4 Make multiple iterations of your solution based on feedback gathered from user-user group.
-LO4 Consider the ethical, social, economic and legal factors that play a role in the success of emerging technologies.
-P5 Summarise the importance of considering ethics in the development of emerging technologies.
+LO4 Consider the ethical, so factors that play a role in the technologies. - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 1986 - 198 P5 Summarise the importance of considering ethics in the development of emerging technologies.
 M5 Analyse the regulatory challenges in keeping up with the pace of development of emerging technologies.
 D3 Defend the adoption of emerging technologies despite the ethical, social, economic, and legal challenges.